opatiny/octanis-internship-workbook/vacrob/software/software.md

 8. The user should be able to remote control the robot from a computer.

 9. The user should be able to visualize all the data produced by the robot in real time.

+## Actual results / state of the software at the end of the internship (2019.11.29)

+The last two weeks of my internship consisted of sole C programming.
+During this time, I mounted all of the electronics inside of the robots hardware.
+I quickly realized that this was a mistake.
+Indeed, to be efficient, I had to work step by step, first programming only one distance sensing board, then adding one more, and so on.
+This was necessary, because I could have troubles with the electronic hardware (aka sensors not wired properly or burned) at any time.